Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Daisy loves this teether.
 She has had it since she was a tiny baby and it almost never leaves when we organise the playpen.
 Daisy loves it and will use it regularly throughout the day to ease her teething pain.
 With several teeth coming in at once now this is a must have for us!

 Daisy received this toy, and a much much larger version for Christmas.
 She loves them, especially the larger one.
 Upsa-Daisy is a character from Daisy’s favourite Cbeebies show (In The Night Garden) and she has great fun with this.
-Also, it is something soft to lay on and her clothes are textured too which is great for sensory play.
+Also, it is something soft to cuddle with and her clothes are textured too which is great for sensory play.

 Grandma got this for Daisy for Christmas.
 She absolutely loves it.
 Already she has learned to press the buttons and then sit back and listen to the song.
 I love the recording feature and am regularly recording messages for Daisy which the Beat-Bo then turns into songs.

-Other great (cheap!) toy ideas when you organise your babies playpen
+Other great toy ideas when you organise your babies playpen

 Activity Cube with mirror – This is great for little ones to look at themselves.
 Also, there are lots of different activities and textures on this.